 6. In order to create a climate of open and honest communications necessary for a successful mediation, the client agrees that all written and oral communications made in the course of mediation are confidential.
 The client agrees that all offers to compromise and all statements with regard to an offer to compromise by either client, their attorneys, or by the mediator during the mediation shall be deemed inadmissible as evidence pursuant to Rule 408 of the North Carolina Rules of Evidence.
 The client agrees that neither will call the mediator to testify concerning any mediation or any statements or admissions made during the course of mediation which are not otherwise discoverable through the legal process, including, but not limited to, notes, records, written and oral communications, draft resolutions, and work product of the mediator.
 In the event that either client contravenes this position, the mediator will move to quash the subpoena or summons and the client in breach shall pay all of the mediator’s fees and expenses for so doing.
 Facts that are otherwise discoverable are not made confidential because they are discussed during this mediation.
 Limitations to confidentiality are as follows:

-• The client shall be jointly (with the other party) and individually liable for the mediator’s fees and expenses and agrees to be prepared to tender fees at the end of each mediation session.
-The client and the mediator agree that the fee for the mediator shall be $140.00 per hour for time spent with the client and is payable at the end of each mediation session.
-The client also agrees to be individually and collectively responsible for a minimum of two hours of the mediator’s time at the above stated rate for any individual session for any appointment in which either client does not attend and does not provide at least 72 hours advance notice of cancellation.• There is a one-time charge of $440.00 payable at the end of the first mediation session to cover the drafting of all documents including the Memorandum of Understanding and any revisions relating thereto that are requested by the clients within 45 days of the mediator’s delivery of the first draft.
+• The client shall be jointly (with the other party) and individually liable for the mediator's fees and expenses and agrees to be prepared to tender fees at the end of each mediation session.
+The client and the mediator agree that the fee for the mediator shall be $150.00 per hour for time spent with the client and is payable at the end of each mediation session.
+The client also agrees to be individually and collectively responsible for a minimum of two hours of the mediator's time at the above stated rate for any individual session for any appointment in which either client does not attend and does not provide at least 72 hours advance notice of cancellation.• There is a one-time charge of $690.00 payable at the end of the first mediation session to cover the drafting of all documents including the Memorandum of Understanding and any revisions relating thereto that are requested by the clients within 45 days of the mediator’s delivery of the first draft.
 This one-time fee is non-refundable if the mediation process is terminated early by the mediator or any client.
-No fees are charged for phone conferences, faxes, or electronic mail with the client and his or her attorney. • Should payment not be timely made, the mediator may, at his sole discretion, stop all work on behalf of the client, including the drafting and/or distribution of the client’s Memorandum of Understanding, and withdraw from the mediation.
+No fees are charged for phone conferences, faxes, or electronic mail with the client and his or her attorney.•In the event one or both clients attend the mediation "virtually" through video-conferencing, said clients shall provide credit card information to the mediator prior to the session.
+Cards will be charged at the end of the session as directed by the clients at that time.
+However, if there is a disagreement as to how charges shall be allocated to the cards (if more than one card provided), charges shall be applied equally to each card.
+If only one card is provided, 100% of the charges will be placed on that card.
+If either client terminates the mediation early or is no longer willing to participate, credit cards shall be charged as previously described herein.• Should payment not be timely made, the mediator may, at his sole discretion, stop all work on behalf of the client, including the drafting and/or distribution of the client’s Memorandum of Understanding, and withdraw from the mediation.
 If collection or court action is taken by the mediator to collect fees and/or expenses under this agreement, the client agrees to pay all of the mediator’s fees associated with bringing such action.• The client agrees to arrive on-time for all appointments as hourly fees commence at the time the appointment is scheduled to begin.

 8. Memorandum of Understanding - The client agrees that the Memorandum of Understanding only reflects points of agreement reached in mediation and is not a legally-binding document in any form.
 Client agrees to not alter the Memorandum or any of the mediator’s work product for any reason including, but not limited to, attempting to make the Memorandum a legally binding agreement.
 The client further agrees to engage the services of a competent attorney who will use the Memorandum to author a separate separation agreement producing the only document that contracts them to their legally-binding settlement.